 - Rinse the filter with water in your sink, and eliminate any grease or food waste stuck to the filter.

-- Once you’ve cleaned the filter thoroughly, reattach it to the dishwasher.
-Once thoroughly cleaned the filter, reattach it to the dishwasher using a screwdriver.
+- Once thoroughly cleaned, the filter is reattached to the dishwasher using a screwdriver.

 Step 2: Unclog Dishwasher “Drain”